-- (A) American Petroleum Institute Publication 1615, "Installation of Underground Petroleum Storage System"; - (B) Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or - (C) National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code" and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages."]

-- (b) Effective January 1, 2009 all tanks and piping must be properly installed by an installer certified by the Director.
-To obtain certification from the Director, applicants shall submit a completed Installer Certification Application with a copy of a current certificate issued by the International Code Council (ICC) indicating he or she has passed the ICC UST Installation/Retrofitting examination, or the installer has been certified by the tank and piping manufacturers, or the installer provides certification documentation from other states that have equivalent certification requirements. - (c) Certification of installation.
+- (A) American Petroleum Institute Recommended Practice 1615, "Installation of Underground Petroleum Storage Systems"; - (B) Petroleum Equipment Institute Publication RP100, "Recommended Practices for Installation of Underground Liquid Storage Systems"; or - (C) National Fire Protection Association Standard 30, "Flammable and Combustible Liquids Code" and Standard 30A, "Code for Motor Fuel Dispensing Facilities and Repair Garages."] - (b) Effective January 1, 2009 all tanks and piping must be properly installed by an installer certified by the Director.
+To obtain certification from the Director, applicants shall submit a completed Installer Certification Application with a copy of a current certificate issued by the International Code Council (ICC), and the Petroleum Equipment Institute (PEI) indicating he or she has passed the ICC UST Installation/Retrofitting examination, and the RP100 "Recommended Practices for Installation of Underground Liquid Storage Systems" examination or the installer has been certified by the tank and piping manufacturers.
+The certified installer must be present during inspections conducted by the Director during installation, upgrade or repairs of a tank system. - (A) A current certificate issued by ICC indicating a renewed certification of the UST Installation/Retrofitting examination has been accomplished every two years must be submitted to the Director upon renewal. - (c) Certification of installation.
 All owners/operators must demonstrate compliance with paragraph (a) of this section by providing a certification of compliance on the UST registration form in accordance with 2-2-3.